 7 crucial steps for successfully hunting the biggest trophy bucks

 If you’re truly serious about huge whitetails—10, 12 or 14-point giants, with drop tines, forked brows or webbed beams—you must also commit to hunting hard.
-Here are seven steps to taking boss bucks.
+Here are seven steps to taking boss bucks…

 Don’t toy with the nose.
 The wariness of a boss buck when it comes to scent is second to none in the deer world.
 To ignore this is a guaranteed game ender.
 Without careful scent management, the only time you’ll encounter such a sly buck is if the wind is 100 per cent in your favour.
 Even then, wind direction is often far from reliable, especially when there are swirling breezes and thermals to contend with, depending on the topography.

 For hunters who don’t manage scent, the only possibility of success is at the beginning of the rut.
 That’s when the very first does enter estrous, sending all the bucks scrambling for their first hot date of the season.
 Then maybe, just maybe, those hunters will have a chance at the trophy—if they’re lucky.

 For antler-obsessed hunters planning to pursue heavy-beamed bucks beyond the start of the rut, however, it’s imperative to develop scent-reducing strategies.
 The same goes for early autumn, when the archery season begins and you need to get up close for a shot.
 In either case, there are simple and effective precautions you can take to minimize scent.